 Data availability statement

 All data and code to reproduce the results reported here are available at osf.io/8sp7e.
 All IRAP datasets that could be publicly shared are also available at that link.
 Some datasets that, due to the original author’s requirements, cannot be publicly shared but can be shared privately are available upon request (yes, really!) from the author through my personal email address (ian.hussey@icloud.com).
 This address should remain active over time even if I move between institutions.
 Other datasets were provided to me on the agreement that I would not share them with others, even privately.
 These datasets may be available from the original authors upon request.
 The existence and availability of each dataset, as well as contact details for the responsible persons, are documented in a separate OSF project (osf.io/nugzb).

+Preregistration

+This study was not preregistered and its results should therefore be considered to be exploratory.

 Ethical approval

 Whether or not this study required ethical approval was discussed extensively with peers and with consultation of ethical guidelines (i.e., those by the American APA: American Psychological Association, 2016; the German DPGs: Deutschen Gesellschaft für Psychologie, 2022; and the British BPS: Oates et al., 2021) prior to its conduction.
 The consensus among these guidelines was that this work did not constitute “human subjects research” and therefore did not require approval.
 Previous studies assessing data sharing upon request have adopted a similar position (e.g., Vines et al., 2014).
 Meta-science research such as this is very similar to the conduction of a meta-analysis.
 In most jurisdictions, including that in which this work was conducted, meta-analyses do not require ethical approval because they have no human subjects.
 To draw a closer comparison that provides an intuition pump: individual participant data meta-analyses (IPD-MA) involve contacting authors of original studies for access to the participant level data, but also do not require ethical approval.
 The human subjects in an IPD-MA are the participants in the original studies, not the researchers being asked to share that data.
 The act of contacting researchers to ask them to share data, and reporting the rate of data availability, involves no human subjects and therefore does not require ethical approval for human subjects research.
-Requiring ethical approval to request data from authors, or quantify the rate of availability, is not in line with any common set of ethical guidelines (e.g., American Psychological Association, 2016; Deutschen Gesellschaft für Psychologie, 2022; Oates et al., 2021).
-This manuscript does lightly summarise some of the types of reasons that people gave for not being able to share, but this is brief, anonymous, and descriptive, and is in line with the norms of our field: we would not require ethical approval to quote or paraphrase from another researcher’s correspondence with us (e.g., a tweet, email, or letter).
+Furthermore, requiring ethical approval to request data from authors, or quantify the rate of availability, is not in line with any common set of ethical guidelines (e.g., American Psychological Association, 2016; Deutschen Gesellschaft für Psychologie, 2022; Oates et al., 2021).
+This manuscript does lightly summarise some of the types of reasons that people gave for not being able to share, but this is brief, anonymous, and descriptive, and is in line with the norms of our field: we would not typically require ethical approval to quote or paraphrase from another researcher’s correspondence with us (e.g., a tweet, email, or letter).

 Separately, it is useful to recognise that all but one of the journals represented in the dataset have explicit data-sharing policies that the authors agreed to prior to publication.
 That is, by publishing in these journals, the authors agree to the policy that they will share data upon request.
 This encouragement or requirement to share data wherever possible is echoed by professional bodies (e.g., APA, BPS, DGPs) and funding bodies (USA NIH, EU Horizon).
 Lastly, it is also reflected in the Research Data Management policies of many universities, including those with which many researchers contacted as part of this study were affiliated.